The fun and drama don’t end just because you’ve hit a certain age. In fact, you could even argue that senior age is when life really begins.

 We’re starting off with Netflix’s Grace & Frankie, which may have been off to a rough start with mixed reviews but has since become a fan favorite with several nominations under its belt.

-The comedy series follows the eponymous Grace Hanson, a cosmetics mogul, and Frankie Bergstein, an art teacher, two long-time rivals.
+The comedy series follows two long-time rivals – Grace Hanson, a rigid, hard-drinking cosmetics mogul, and Frankie Bergstein, a weed-smoking, free-spirited art teacher.

 They are unexpectedly thrown into each other’s lives when their husbands, Robert and Sol respectively, fall in love with each other and announce that they’re getting married.